troglobit/redir/README.md

                            [SRC]:PORT [DST]:PORT

     Options:
-      -b,--bind=IP            Force specific IP to bind() to when listening for incoming connections.
+      -b, --bind=IP            Force specific IP to bind() to when listening for incoming connections.
 Not applicable with -p
-      -f,--ftp=TYPE           Redirect FTP connections.
+      -f, --ftp=TYPE           Redirect FTP connections.
 Where type is one of: 'port', 'pasv', or 'both'
-      -h,--help               Show this help text
+      -h, --help               Show this help text
-      -i,--inetd              Run from inetd, SRC:PORT comes from stdin
+      -i, --inetd              Run from inetd, SRC:PORT comes from stdin
                                Usage: redir [OPTIONS] [DST]:PORT
-      -I,--ident=NAME         Identity, tag syslog messages with NAME Also used as service name for TCP wrappers -l,--loglevel=LEVEL     Set log level: none, err, notice*, info, debug -n,--foreground         Run in foreground, do not detach from terminal -p,--transproxy         Run in Linux's transparent proxy mode -s,--syslog             Log messages to syslog
+      -I, --ident=NAME         Identity, tag syslog messages with NAME Also used as service name for TCP wrappers -l, --loglevel=LEVEL     Set log level: none, err, notice*, info, debug -n, --foreground         Run in foreground, do not detach from terminal -p, --transproxy         Run in Linux's transparent proxy mode -s, --syslog             Log messages to syslog
-      -t,--timeout=SEC        Set timeout to SEC seconds, default off (0) -v,--version            Show program version
+      -t, --timeout=SEC        Set timeout to SEC seconds, default off (0) -v, --version            Show program version
-      -x,--connect=STR        CONNECT string passed to proxy server
+      -x, --connect=STR        CONNECT string passed to proxy server

     Traffic Shaping:
-      -m,--max-bandwidth=BPS  Limit the bandwidth to BPS bits/second -o,--wait-in-out=FLAG   Wait for in(1), out(2), or in&out(3)
+      -m, --max-bandwidth=BPS  Limit the bandwidth to BPS bits/second -o, --wait-in-out=FLAG   Wait for in(1), out(2), or in&out(3)
-      -w,--random-wait=MSEC   Wait MSEC milliseconds before each packet -z,--bufsize=BYTES      Size of the traffic shaping buffer
+      -w, --random-wait=MSEC   Wait MSEC milliseconds before each packet -z, --bufsize=BYTES      Size of the traffic shaping buffer

     SRC and DST are optional, redir will revert to use 0.0.0.0 (ANY)

 ### Old Syntax

-**Note:** command line options changed in v3.0.
-A limited subset of the
-          old syntax is available with the `--enable-compat` configure option.
+Command line options changed in v3.0.
+A limited subset of the old syntax is available with the `--enable-compat` configure option.
 This implicitly also enables `-n` by default.

+The following subset of the old syntax are available:

+	  --lport=PORT             Local port (when not running from inetd) --laddr=ADDRESS          Local address (when not running from inetd) --cport=PORT             Remote port to redirect traffic to --caddr=ADDRESS          Remote address to redirect traffic to

 Examples